ArekX/tunnelize/README.md

 ## Setting up tunnelize server

-To start hosting create configuration by running `cargo run init` to create `tunnelize.json` configuration.
+To start hosting create configuration by running `tunnelize server --init` to create `tunnelize.json` configuration.

 Then set following for your server: